-Technological gain and advancement are good.
-We no longer have to carry an atlas on every unknown road trip to navigate from point A to point B. We no longer have to buy cassettes and CDs in order to listen to music (however, there are those hipsters who love to buy vinyl, but, I’m sure this is a slim portion of the majority).
-If you’re a reader, you no longer have to haul books around precisely because we have the luxury of buying them as a digital or an audio copy.
+Technological gain and advancement is good.
+For example: We no longer have to carry an atlas on road trips to navigate ourselves.
+We no longer have to buy cassettes and CDs in order to listen to music (however, I’m sure there are those hipsters out there who love vinyl).
+If you like to read, you no longer have to haul books around because we have the luxury of buying digital and audio copies.
 Paper and pencil?
-Use your notepad on your iPhone.
-Why buy a film or DSLR camera if you have one on your phone?
-The trajectory of technological advancement has benefited every human being by bringing (pretty much) all things into their hands, in part because of the advent of the flourishing app stores.
-Everyone, if they find themselves with a smartphone, has the ability to live a life free from silence, a life filled with continuous distraction.
-Despite the benefits that have submerged because of smartphone technology, there is a real danger when we consider how much time we spend on our phones instead of being present doing other things.
+Use your notepad app on your iPhone!
+Why buy a film or DSLR camera when you have a camera on your phone?

-Personally, I am always using my phone for something.
-I use my phone to listen to various podcasts and Youtube videos, music, and to read my Bible.
-Sometimes I even use the timer on my phone to remind me to pray throughout the day!
-Most of the time, I use my phone for positive and productive things unless I am on an endless scrolling frenzy on Facebook, Instagram, or Twitter.
+Personally, I’m always using my phone.
+There is hardly ever a time I do not have it within a couple feet from my grasp.
+I use my phone to listen to various podcasts, Youtube videos, listen to music, and even to read my Bible.
+Sometimes, I use the timer on my phone to remind me to pray throughout the day!
+I can safely say that most of the time I use my phone in positive and productive ways, unless of course I am on an endless scrolling frenzy on Facebook, Instagram, or Twitter.

-At least in the iPhone, it logs how much “screen time” there has been throughout the time you use your phone.
-It also tells you which apps you’ve used the most and the amount of time you’ve spent on those apps.
-If you want to know if you have a problem with staring at your phone, being distracted, and not paying attention in the social settings you find yourself in, go to your settings and go to the “screen time” tab.
-There it tells you how much time you have spent on whatever apps you have used in the last 7 days.
+If you have an iPhone, you can find out how you use it: it logs your “screen time”.
+It tells you which apps you’ve used the most and the amount of time you’ve spent on those apps.
+If you want to know if you have a problem with staring at your phone, being distracted, and not paying attention in the social settings you find yourself in, go into your settings and go to the “screen time” tab.
+There it will tell you a breakdown of how you spend your time on your phone, specifically, how long you have been using your apps in the last 7 days.

-God, when he finished His creation, He declared it all good (Gen 1:13).
-Moreover, when God made man, he decreed that they should have dominion over all the Earth (Gen 1:26).
-God, in His grace, made men with the ability to use their intellectual prowess to discover fire, invent the wheel, the printing press, light, the telephone, the computer, and much more.
-Technology is a fruit from God’s common grace gifts of smarts and wits given to humanity.
+When God completed His creation, He declared it all good (Gen 1:13).
+When God made man, he decreed that they should have dominion over all the Earth (Gen 1:26).
+God, in His grace, made men with the ability to use their God-given, intellectual prowess to discover fire, invent the wheel, the printing press, light, the telephone, the computer, and so on.
+Technology, the fruit from God’s common grace, is a gift given to humanity.

-But, I have a question.
-Has God’s declaration of man’s having dominion over the Earth been reversed?
-When God declares something, it will never be revoked.
-So, the answer to the question above is “NO.” We still have dominion over the Earth, yet, it sure seems as if, at least in part, technology has dominion over us.
-I believe we have fallen into technological slavery.
+But, I have a question: has God’s declaration of man’s having dominion over the Earth been reversed?
+When God declares something, it will never, and cannot ever, be revoked.
+This is an impossibility.
+Humankind still have dominion over the Earth, yet, it seems as if, at least in part, technology has dominion over us.
+I believe humankind has fallen into technological slavery.

-We have welcomed the very thing we are to have dominion over, to have dominion over us.
+We have welcomed the very thing we are to have dominion over to have dominion over us.
 Do we own our phones and the technology that is supposed to serve us or do they own us?
 Do we bend at the will of a phone notification or do we respond and interact with our phone on our own terms?
-As a Christian, we must strive to overcome the vice grip of technology.
-Let me give you some scriptural basis for this assertion.
+As a Christian, and in obedience to God’s decree in Gen 1:26, we must strive to overcome the vice grip of technology.
+Here is my scriptural basis for this assertion.

-All over the internet, you can find ways to “resolve” your technological slavery, but here I will give you 7 brief “suggestions” regarding your daily interaction with technology, more particularly, your phone.
+All over the internet, you can find ways to “resolve” your technological slavery, but here I will give you 7 brief “suggestions” regarding your daily interaction with technology–but more particularly, your phone.